 Duty Free and Shopping – Duty-free shopping is available airside in the Duty Free zone.
 A variety of souvenir shops are available landside in the public access hall.
 Hours: 5:30AM – 9:00PM (or 10:00PM).
 During high season, some shops stay open 24 hours.

-Food & Drinks – The airport offers a good variety of restaurants and coffee shops (17 in total).
-We are unable to confirm the hours at the time of this update and we have no reviews reporting any 24 hour operations.
+Food & Drinks – The airport offers a good variety of restaurants and coffee shops (19 in total).
+According to the airport website, restaurants close by 10:00PM; however, during high season some operate 24 hours.
 Vending machines are available.

 Information Desk – Location: Landside, Main Hall – Hours: open 24 hours.

 Luggage Storage & Lockers – In March 2017, a reader let us know that there is a left luggage office after you exit the customs area.
 Rates are $5/day for a suitcase, but more expensive for large items like surfboards.

 Medical Services – Urgent and emergency medical care is available free of charge at the medical clinic in Sector 100, near the car rental agencies.
 If needed, medical staff can transfer a sick or injured passenger from a different area of the airport to the medical clinic.

 Pharmacy – Farmacias Arrocha is available.
 Location and hours: unknown.

 Mobile Charging – Mobile charging is available, with power outlets compatible with US plugs.